Piston ring problems

 Worn rings

-Like everything else in an engine, piston rings will wear out.
-If the cylinder lacks oil while running, even briefly, ring wear (and permanent damage) will occur within a minute or two.
+Like everything else in an engine, piston rings wear out.
+If the cylinder lacks oil while running, even for a moment, damage to both the ring and the cylinder will occur.

 The photo below shows a new ring on the left and a damaged ring on the right.
 If your ring looks much different than the one on the left, it should be replaced.
 The ring on the right is from a new engine that had no lubrication for a brief period.
 The pilot had fuel that was contaminated with water (he sent me a sample).
 However, from the looks of the ring, he probably forgot to mix oil with the gasoline.
 Typically, when lubrication is lost, the piston will seize from overheating, as this one probably did.